 Social media is anything but a silver bullet.
-For most health and wellness businesses, your website combined with smart offline marketing has much more marketing potential than Facebook or Twitter.
+For most health and wellness businesses, your website combined with smart offline marketing has much more marketing potential than Facebook or Instagram.

 You’re not a national retailer like Starbucks or Corner Bakery.
-How will potential customers know your FB page even exists?
+How will potential customers know your Facebook page even exists?
 And why would they care?
 The buying process is completely different.

 Facebook is more likely to interest your current customers than your potential customers.
 And even there, the impact can be limited.

 Sure, at least some of your customers have Facebook accounts and may even “like” your business — but they don’t constantly monitor, post or respond to your Facebook activity.
+And since you’re a business page, chances are Facebook never even shows them your posts!
 Often when we look at a client’s Facebook page, we notice that all that activity is really just coming from a few people.